bkorobeinikov/movieapp-ionic/README.md

+:warning: The app cannot be run anymore due to API changes.
+There is no plans to work on this project more.

 # Movie theater application

 This app was made just to see Ionic 2 in action with real page flows and real data api (and ngrx/store).